vegaøyan world heritage

 When the first humans came out to Vega in their leather boats 10,000 - 11,000 years ago, only three steep mountain peaks rose from the sea

-Here, far out at sea, they established hunting stations around the steep islands and with Åsgarden furthest to the west as the main settlement.
+Here, far out to sea, they established fishing stations around the steep cliffs. the islands and with Åsgarden furthest to the west as the main settlement.
 The sea level was then 80-85 meters higher than today.
-Vega was one of the first ice-free areas on the coast and there was plenty of fish and game.
+Vega was one of the first ice-free areas on the coast and there was plenty of fish and game here.

 When the ice melted after the last ice age